 Setting up Brocade ICX7150

-Connect to the switches serial/console port on the front using a program like Putty (9600 8N1), and connect any of the normal switch ports to your network (do NOT use the dedicated management port).
+Connect to the serial/console port using a program like Putty (9600 8N1), then connect the management ethernet port to your network (do NOT use any of the regular switch ports yet).
+The management port is the one above the full size USB port.

 Note: Aside from the usual RJ45 serial port, the ICX7150 also has a USB-C port.
 On this port, it has a built in USB to serial adapter, so you can plug the USB-C port directly into your PC, and it will then show up as a serial port.
 You will need to install the serial adapter driver from the